Sign Up

 • Difficulty in walking, standing, or sitting

-• Changes in the person's normal action
+• Changes in the person's normal action, including withdrawal, isolation, or attempted suicide

 • Panic attacks